KrishnaHacky/HelloAliens/README.md

-# it is just my general purpose repository
+# nothing special

-# i just write codes and upload them here
+this repo is just pure nostalgia for me , that why i'm not going to delete it anyway...